-Dust with dust mites can be suspended in the air for hours and when you inhale it it leads to the breathing issues.
+Dust with dust mites can be suspended in the air for hours and when you inhale their airborne particles, it leads to breathing issues.

 The good folks at the University of Kentucky Entomology Department have shared this: “Microscopic dust mite particles (especially feces) can remain suspended in the air for hours and be inhaled.
-To help remove these allergens, HEPA-grade filters can be installed in the central air conditioning and heating system of the home.
+To help remove these allergens, HEPA air purifiers can be installed in the central air conditioning and heating system of the home.
 HEPA filters can also be used within portable air cleaners, placed in bedrooms and other critical areas of the house.”

 How to get rid of dust mites in a room